What helps,

 National Literacy Trust

-For parents and teachers looking for deeper support — reading lists, activity packs, and research-backed guidance on building a genuine love of reading and writing in young people.
-A trusted voice on children's literacy.
+Reading lists, activity packs and research-backed guidance on building a genuine love of reading and writing in young people.

 literacytrust.org.uk →